Crimroxs/generic-music-app/README.md

  * `API_URL` ...
  * `DATABASE_URL` is the mongodb url, e.g. `mongodb://127.0.0.1/library`

-To install and start each part:
+To install and start the server-side:

 	cd server
+	npm i
 	npm run watch

+To install and start the client-side:

 	cd ../client
+	npm i
 	npm run start

 ## Links